johnsondnz/cisco-asa-policy-tester/README.md

 - jinja2

 ## ToDo
-- Impliment a retest.yml file from a test to allow for easy rerun on failed items with the need to retest all passed items.
+- Implement a retest.yml file from a test to allow for easy rerun on failed items without the need to retest all items.
-- Test and impliment enable password.
+- Test and implement enable password.
 - Fix report ICMP type and code fields.

 ## Usage